oracle/graalpython/docs/user/README.md

-# GraalVM Python Implementation
+# GraalVM Python Runtime

 GraalVM provides a Python 3.8 compliant runtime.
-A primary goal of the Python implementation is to support SciPy and its constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
+A primary goal of the GraalVM Python runtime is to support SciPy and its constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
-At this point, the Python implementation is made available for experimentation and curious end-users.
+At this point, the Python runtime is made available for experimentation and curious end-users.
 See [FAQ](FAQ.md) for commonly asked questions about this implementation.

 ## Installing Python